 Virtually visit a museum or an attraction

 One of the best things to do at home when you can’t travel is to do a virtual tour of a museum or attraction.
 A bunch of museums around the world are now offering virtual tours you can take from the comfort of your home.
 Among them there are Musee d’Orsay in Paris, Guggenheim Museum in New York, Uffizi Gallery in Florence.
 You can read the full list here.
-And click on this link for a wealth of guided virtual tours of cities such as Rome, Venice, Paris and New York (among many others).

 The following are the best guided virtual tours in Italy:

 Fair enough, now it is not really a good time to travel.
 Yet nothing stops you from planning a trip.
 I know – you really don’t want to make any flight or hotel reservations when you don’t even know when traveling will be allowed again.
 But you can still plan a good itinerary (hint: I have itineraries for many places on this blog!) where you factor in the places you want to visit, the amount of time you want to spend in each place, the budget.
 It’s a useful exercise, and one of the most fun things to do at home.

 Here are some helpful resources to help you plan: